ArjunS07/arjuns07.github.io/content/blog/hidden-tech-gems-visit/index.md

 ### Podcasts

 Waveform
-Waveform is hosted by Marques Brownlee, whose youtube status has made him legendary and whose hour-long deep dives on this podcast with fellow co-host Andrew Manganelli are a must for anyone with an hour and an interest in learning more about the headlines of the week.
+Waveform is hosted by Marques Brownlee, whose youtube status has made him legendary and whose hour-long Deep Divess on this podcast with fellow co-host Andrew Manganelli are a must for anyone with an hour and an interest in learning more about the headlines of the week.
 In addition, several guests are brought onto the show for exclusive interviews or extended versions of interviews that appear on his YouTube channel.
 Just last week Mark Zuckerberg made a guest appearance.